 The Brawling skill in GURPS is for "unscientific unarmed combat".
 It is costs less to reach a high level than skills like Karate or Boxing but gives a smaller damage bonus.

-In Pokémon Live!, when Giovanni defeats Ash's Pikachu, Ash tries to fight Giovanni himself, with his fists.
+In PokÚmon Live!, when Giovanni defeats Ash's Pikachu, Ash tries to fight Giovanni himself, with his fists.
+The Rocket leader responds in kind.

 It's his fighting style in Arkham City too.
 He even does a little dance.
 Against Batman, however, he gets floored in a few punches and then resorts to calling out 15 Mooks, a Brute with one arm who wields a sledgehammer, and of course, a Titan.